Nnya-be/alx-interview/0x07-rotate_2d_matrix/README.md

-# ALX-INTERVIEW
-This repository contains all the directories on the alx interview prospect questions.

 For the “0.
 Rotate 2D Matrix” project, you are tasked with implementing an in-place algorithm to rotate an n x n 2D matrix by 90 degrees clockwise.
 This challenge requires a good understanding of matrix manipulation and in-place operations in Python.
 Below are the key concepts and resources that you need to grasp in order to successfully complete this project.